By Krystle Seu, Dana Casciotti, PhD, Brandel France de Bravo, MPH, Mingxin Chen, MHS, and Nicholas Jury, PhD

 Should I Get Screened?

 What about other methods of screening, like digital rectal exams, which are usually done together with PSA testing?
-The Task Force also rejected those.
+The Task Force continues to conclude that they tend to do more harm than good.

 The reason why these experts concluded that screening was rarely necessary is that prostate cancer grows very slowly.
 Even without treatment, many men with prostate cancer will live with the disease until they eventually die of some other, unrelated cause.